This post may include affiliate links. Thank you for your support.

 Why you’ll love this recipe

-- Tongue Tingling Heat – The spice of black pepper is often underestimated, but not here.
+- Customizable Heat.
+The spice of black pepper is often underestimated, but not here.
 If you’re among the some who like it hot, this peppercorn shrimp is for you.
+However, you can also dial the heat up or down depending on your spice comfort level.

-- Black Peppercorns: Starting with whole toasted peppercorns adds tons of savory depth and a surprising amount of fieriness.
-I used regular ol’ Tellicherry peppercorns, but you can swap in Sichuan peppercorns (Szechuan peppercorns) for an even more authentic taste.
+- Black Peppercorns.
+Starting with whole toasted peppercorns adds tons of savory depth and a surprising amount of fieriness.
+I used regular ol’ Tellicherry peppercorns.
+But, swap in Sichuan peppercorns (Szechuan peppercorns) for a more authentic taste.

-- Canola Oil: This inexpensive, neutral oil has a high smoke point—perfect for stir-fries—and is relatively heart-healthy.
-Feel free to swap in vegetable oil or another neutral oil if you prefer.
-However, do not try to use olive oil or any scented oil with a low smoke point.
-Save those for your marinades and dressings.
+- Canola Oil.
+This neutral oil has a high smoke point—perfect for stir-fries.
+Swaps: Vegetable oil or another neutral oil will work.
+However, don’t use olive oil or any scented oil with a low smoke point.

-- Raw Jumbo Shrimp: I suggest frozen shell-on shrimp that have been deveined.
-Just be sure to thaw shrimp properly before using in this recipe.
+- Raw Jumbo Shrimp.
+I suggest frozen shell-on shrimp that have been deveined.
+Just be sure to thaw shrimp properly before using in this salt & pepper shrimp recipe.

-- Scallions: The white/light green parts of the green onions get stir-fried while the darker greens make a perfect garnish.
+- Scallions.
+The white/light green parts of the green onions get stir-fried for savory depth, while the darker greens make a fresh perfect garnish.

-- Fresh Lime: We’ll use both the zest and juice for maximum flavor.
+- Fresh Lime.
+Bth the zest and juice for maximum tangy-tart flavor.

 Recipe variations

-- Corn-Free – Can’t do cornstarch?
+- Corn-Free Twist: Can’t do cornstarch?
 Potato starch is a perfect 1-to-1 swap.

-- Don’t skip the toast!
-Toasting whole spices (like our peppercorns) before grinding heightens the aromas and intensifies the sharp, robust, and biting flavors of the naturally occurring essential oils.
+- Don’t Skip the Toast.
+Toasting whole peppercorns before grinding heightens the aromas and intensifies the sharp, robust, and biting flavors.
+If you’re looking for the most flavor, toast the peppercorns before grinding.

-- Don’t have a spice grinder?
-Use a mortar and pestle, food processor, or clean towel and a rolling pin to bash them.
+- Grind with What You Have.
+Use a mortar and pestle, food processor, or clean towel and a rolling pin to bash the whole toasted peppercorns.

-- Be extra.
-The dipping sauce is optional, but I highly recommend it.
-It’s super delicious and incredibly easy to customize.
-Try adding ground cumin and smoked paprika for warmth, ancho chile powder and minced garlic for a kick, or try ground ginger and garlic to lean into the Asian flavors.
+- And, Be Extra.
+While optional, the dipping sauce is super delicious with the shrimp and super easy to customize.
+Try adding ground cumin and smoked paprika for warmth, ancho chili powder and minced garlic for a kick, or try ground ginger and garlic to lean into the Asian flavors.
 The world’s your figurative oyster.

 FAQs: frequently asked questions